elmtree-askmo/cloudcannon-app/content/learn/computer-science/what-are-the-advantages-and-disadvantages-of-using-ftp-for-file-services.md

 url: /learn/computer-science/questions/what-are-the-advantages-and-disadvantages-of-using-ftp-for-file-services
 score: -1.0
 related_article1:
-    id: 122668
+    id: 122666
     title: >-
-        How do database management systems (DBMS) support network services?
+        How do network printing and print servers work together?
     subject: Computer Science
-    url: /learn/computer-science/questions/how-do-database-management-systems-dbms-support-network-services
+    url: /learn/computer-science/questions/how-do-network-printing-and-print-servers-work-together
 related_article2:
-    id: 122667
+    id: 122673
     title: >-
-        What are the main components of a print server in a network?
+        What is Active Directory Domain Services (AD DS) and how does it function?
     subject: Computer Science
-    url: /learn/computer-science/questions/what-are-the-main-components-of-a-print-server-in-a-network
+    url: /learn/computer-science/questions/what-is-active-directory-domain-services-ad-ds-and-how-does-it-function
 related_article3:
-    id: 122670
+    id: 122667
     title: >-
-        Can you explain the concept of virtual hosting in web services?
+        What are the main components of a print server in a network?
     subject: Computer Science
-    url: /learn/computer-science/questions/can-you-explain-the-concept-of-virtual-hosting-in-web-services
+    url: /learn/computer-science/questions/what-are-the-main-components-of-a-print-server-in-a-network
 related_article4:
-    id: 122666
+    id: 122682
     title: >-
-        How do network printing and print servers work together?
+        How do print servers manage print jobs in a network?
     subject: Computer Science
-    url: /learn/computer-science/questions/how-do-network-printing-and-print-servers-work-together
+    url: /learn/computer-science/questions/how-do-print-servers-manage-print-jobs-in-a-network
 ---

 &nbsp;